 The events of the last year have brought into clear focus, the varying degrees of preparedness throughout manufacturing supply chains.
 The impact of just a single point of failure within the supply chain on the entire manufacturing process and an individual manufacturer’s ability to remain viable, should be clearer than ever.

-A shorter version of this article has been published in Subsea UK digital magazine, view the article via this link on page 6 of the magazine.
+A shorter version of this article has been published in Subsea UK digital magazine.
 This article is part of a four-part series.
 Read the first article here: How to use Cloud ERP as an Enabler for Business Continuity.